 Machine learning is a subset of artificial intelligence, where computers use algorithms to learn from data, allowing the machines to identify patterns -- a capability that organizations can put to use in multiple ways.

 This article is part of

 Experts said machine learning enables businesses to perform tasks on a scale and scope previously impossible to achieve.
 As a result, it speeds up the pace of work, reduces errors and improves accuracy, thereby aiding employees and customers alike.
 Moreover, innovation-oriented organizations are finding ways to harness machine learning to not just drive efficiencies and improvements but to fuel new business opportunities that can differentiate their companies in the marketplace.

 "Machine learning is improving almost any function and process automation by enabling operational adaptation based on changing conditions," said Bruce Guptill, chief strategist at Addressable Markets, and a member of The Analyst Syndicate community of independent analysts.

-Here are 10 applications of machine learning that are being used to solve business problems and deliver tangible business benefits:
+Here are 10 applications of machine learning in business that are being used to solve problems and deliver tangible business benefits:

 1. Real-time chatbot agents